Canada-Sri Lanka relations

 Bilateral relations

-Canada and Sri Lanka have a long-standing bilateral partnership based on shared participation in the Commonwealth and multilateral forums, a long-standing development assistance program, cooperation to counter the illegal movement of people and goods, a relatively modest but consistent commercial relationship and a vibrant community of Canadians of Sri Lankan origin.
-Canadian interest in Sri Lanka is also driven by a foreign policy commitment to the principles of democracy, human rights and the rule of law.
+Canada and Sri Lanka have a long-standing bilateral partnership based on shared participation in the Commonwealth and other multilateral fora, a long-standing development assistance program, a growing commercial relationship, and a vibrant community of Canadians of Sri Lankan origin.
+Canadian interest in Sri Lanka is also driven by a foreign policy commitment to the principles of democracy, human rights and the rule of law, with a focus on reconciliation and accountability.

-In response to Sri Lanka’s economic crisis, Canada has remained committed to standing with the people of Sri Lanka and has provided humanitarian assistance, including support to help address the shortfall in medicines and medical supplies and to increase food security.
-Canada continues to encourage efforts towards the implementation of necessary political and economic reforms that will help alleviate the hardships facing Sri Lankans while also protecting Sri Lankan democracy, human rights and the rule of law.
+Canada remains committed to supporting the people of Sri Lanka and the ongoing recovery from the devastating effects of the 2022 economic crisis.
+Canada continues to encourage efforts towards the implementation of necessary political and economic reforms that will help alleviate the hardships facing Sri Lankans while also promoting and protecting democratic values, human rights, and the rule of law.

 In Sri Lanka, Canada is represented by the Canadian High Commission in Colombo.
-Sri Lanka is represented in Canada by the High Commission of Sri Lanka in Ottawa as well as its consulates in Montréal, Toronto, and Vancouver.
+Sri Lanka is represented in Canada by the High Commission of Sri Lanka in Ottawa as well as its consulates in Calgary, Halifax, Montréal, Toronto, Vancouver, and Winnipeg.

 People-to-people

 Strong people-to-people ties exist between the two countries.
-Canada is home to approximately 200,000 individuals of Sri Lankan descent, living primarily in the Greater Toronto area, the majority being of Tamil origin.
+Canada is home to approximately 200,000 individuals of Sri Lankan descent, living primarily in the Greater Toronto.
 Canada's Sri Lankan Tamil population is thought to constitute the largest such diaspora in the world outside of India.

 Human rights

-Canada works through bilateral and multilateral forums to advocate for sustained progress on Sri Lanka’s commitments to promote and protect human rights.
-As a member of the Core Group on Sri Lanka at the Human Rights Council since 2018, Canada has made constructive recommendations to the Government of Sri Lanka with respect to the situation of human rights in the country.
-Canada continues to support Human Rights Council resolutions on Sri Lanka and encourages the Government of Sri Lanka to work cooperatively with all stakeholders in fulfilling its various human rights obligations.
-These include ensuring that constitutional reforms guarantee equal protections, rights and treatment of all individuals without discrimination on any basis, whether it be faith, gender, caste, sexual orientation, disability, ethnicity or language.
-Canada also continues to underscore the need to uphold the fundamental democratic freedoms of Sri Lankans, such as freedom of expression and the right to peaceful protest.
+Canada works bilaterally and multilaterally to advocate for Sri Lanka to uphold its human rights obligations under international law.
+As a member of the Core Group on Sri Lanka at the United Nations Human Rights Council since 2018, Canada continues to make constructive recommendations to the Government of Sri Lanka with respect to the situation of human rights in the country.
+Canada supports Human Rights Council resolutions on Sri Lanka and encourages the Government of Sri Lanka to work cooperatively with all stakeholders to fulfill its various human rights obligations.
+These include ensuring that constitutional and legislative reforms guarantee equal protections, rights and treatment of all individuals without discrimination on any basis, whether it be faith, gender, caste, sexual orientation, disability, ethnicity or language.
+Canada continues to underscore the need for Sri Lanka to uphold human rights that are fundamental to good governance and democracy, including the rights to freedom of opinion, expression and peaceful assembly.

-Canada will continue to collaborate alongside international partners, including through relevant multilateral bodies, to advocate for human rights and accountability in Sri Lanka, which is an important step toward securing meaningful, long term peace and reconciliation for the country.
+Canada collaborates alongside international partners, including through relevant multilateral bodies, to advocate for human rights and accountability in Sri Lanka, which is an important step toward securing meaningful, long-term peace and reconciliation for the country.

 Trade relations

 Canada’s commercial relationship with Sri Lanka over recent years has been relatively modest but consistent, with growth seen in particular sectors.
-In 2021, total merchandise trade between Canada and Sri Lanka was $599.7 million.
-Canadian merchandise exports to Sri Lanka were $130.3 million in 2021, down 45.1% from 2020; cereal and vegetable products made up 67.1% of all exports.
-Canadian merchandise imports from Sri Lanka reached $469.3 million in 2021, up 25.6% from 2020.
-Garments (both woven and knitted, as well as not knitted nor woven) made up 56% of all imports.
+In 2023, total merchandise trade between Canada and Sri Lanka was $654.4 million.
+Canadian merchandise exports to Sri Lanka were $149 million in 2023; cereal and vegetable products made up 65.2% of all exports.
+Canadian merchandise imports from Sri Lanka reached $505.4 million in 2023.
+Garments made up 62.3% of all imports.

 Related links